Fantasy EPL Draft Strategy: Winning On The Fantasy Pitch

 ⚽️ Drafting Forwards ⚽️

 As we’ve pointed out above, Fantrax rightfully classifies attacking midfielders and wingers as forwards using Opta statistics.
 This makes sense based on players’ average positions during matches!
 This means that there are a huge amount of forwards to chose from.
-19 forwards averaged over 10 points per game on the Togga Scoring format last season!
+19 forwards averaged over 10 points per game last season!

-Despite the fact that there is a bigger pool of forwards, as well as a bigger spread of points in Togga Scoring leagues, you should still be targeting an elite forward in the 1st round of your draft.
-The likes of Salah, Kane, Aguero, Sterling, Mane, and Aubemeyang should be the top targets.
-This being despite the fact players such as Sigurdsson, Fraser, Van Dijk and Digne all scored inside the top 10 players last season.
+Despite the fact that there is a bigger pool of forwards, as well as a bigger spread of points in Fantrax leagues, you should still be targeting an elite forward in the 1st round of your draft (unless you can get hold of De Bruyne or Bruno).
+The likes of Salah, Mane, Son, Sterling, Rashford, Jimenez, and Mahrez should be the top targets.
 Grab yourself an elite forward if you can.
-It’s so much more fun when your best player gains points for scoring goals, rather than key passes/crosses!!
+It’s so much more fun when your best player gains points for actually scoring goals!!

 We think its personal preference when you pick up the rest of your forwards.
 There are a lot of them to go around, but if you have the chance to pick up two good or great forwards in the opening few rounds, then you should take that opportunity!
 Our upcoming Fantasy EPL Draft Rankings will help you decide which forwards are best to draft when.